oroinc/documentation/backend/setup/post-install/cookies-configuration.rst

 Back-Office Session Cookie
 --------------------------

-The back-office session cookie holds information about a logged in user in the platform application.
+The back-office session cookie holds information about a logged-in user in the platform application.

 This cookie's default name is **BAPID**.